lnds/sc-cli/README.md

-# Shortcut Story TUI
+# Shortcut CLI & TUI

-An interactive terminal UI for fetching and displaying stories from Shortcut (formerly Clubhouse) via their API.
+A command-line interface and interactive terminal UI for managing Shortcut stories via their API.

 ## Prerequisites